nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `edit INDEX FIELD_TO_EDIT NEW_VALUE`

 * Edits the task at the specified `INDEX`.
-The index refers to the index number shown in the displayed Task List.
+The index refers to the index number shown in the full Task List.
 The index **must be a positive integer** 1, 2, 3, …​
 * All parameter fields must be provided.

 #### 1. Editing a Todo Task
 For **Todo** tasks, only the description can be edited.
 * `FIELD_TO_EDIT` : Possible fields are `/desc`
 * `NEW_VALUE` : The new value must follow the restrictions of the specified field.
+(For `/desc`, Description provided cannot be empty)

 Examples:
 *  `edit 1 /desc Do CS2103T Tutorial` : Edits the description of the 1st task to be `Do CS2103T Tutorial`.